 Lawyers can specialize in different legal areas, including:

 This means, the specialization of the lawyer has an impact on the focus and outcomes of the legal secretary’s job role.

 For example, a legal secretary that supports a corporate lawyer may get involved with contract negotiations, investigations, and legal research associated with corporate mergers, intellectual property (IP) law, fraud, regulatory affairs, and so on.

-A legal secretary for a family law lawyer supports cases associated with child support, guardianship, protection orders, the custody of minors, adoption, and divorce.
+A legal secretary for a lawyer who specializes in family law supports cases associated with child support, guardianship, protection orders, the custody of minors, adoption, and divorce.

-Other Job Titles / Similar Positions To Apply For
+Other Job Titles / Similar Jobs To Apply For

 - Legal Assistant (e.g., Family Law Legal Assistant)

 - Legal Researcher (or Law Clerk or Paralegal/Paralegal Specialist)

 The pay scale for legal assistants/secretaries varies greatly based on size and location of the lawyer/law firm.